 This should not be confused with voting in a homeowners association (HOA) election, as this is generally a right when you purchase a home in your

 community.
-(As a homeowner, you are a member of the association and have therefore purchase the right to vote in that HOA election.)
+(As a homeowner, you are a member of the association and have therefore purchased the right to vote in that HOA election.)
+This privilege

 Voting Guide Information